gnalbandian/RunningAverage/README.md

 ## Description
 The RunningAverage object gives a running average of the last N numbers, giving them all equal weight.
-This is done by adding new data to an internal circular buffer, removing the oldest and replace it by the newest.
+This is done by feeding new data to a internal circular buffer, popping out the oldest dataitem and replacing it by the newest.
 The size of the internal buffer can be set in the constructor.

 By keeping track of the **\_sum** the runningAverage can be calculated fast (only 1 division).